lukewhitehouse/groot/readme.md

 ## Credits

 Groot has been produced primarily by Luke Whitehouse, however, special thanks have to be given to the following:
-- [Mixd](http://mixd.co.uk): Who introduced me to Griddle in the first place and without which I probably wouldn't be where I am today.
+- [Mixd](http://mixd.co.uk): Who introduced me to Griddle in the first place.
 If – like us – you work with WordPress then you may be interested in our Open Source project called [wp-deploy](https://github.com/Mixd/wp-deploy); a capistrano-powered deployment tool for WordPress.

 ## License